pobrei/sunride/src/docs/design-system.md

 ## Introduction

-The RideWeather design system is a collection of reusable components, utilities, and patterns that provide a consistent look and feel across the application.
+The SunRide design system is a collection of reusable components, utilities, and patterns that provide a consistent look and feel across the application.
 It is built on top of Tailwind CSS and uses the `class-variance-authority` (cva) pattern for creating component variants.

 The design system is implemented in the `src/styles/tailwind-utils.ts` file, which provides a set of utility functions for applying consistent styling to components.